The President’s Office is in charge of the over-all administrative and academic concerns of the school.

 Compliance and Risk Management Office

-The Compliance and Risk Management Office ensures adherence of the school with all applicable laws and regulations, internal rules, policies and procedures with to goal to advance DLSZ’s mission and strategic plans by proactively partnering with various stakeholders in promoting stewardship, accountability, integrity, efficiency and compliance.
+The Compliance and Risk Management Office ensures adherence of the school with all applicable laws and regulations, internal rules, policies and procedures with the goal to advance DLSZ’s mission and strategic plans by proactively partnering with various stakeholders in promoting stewardship, accountability, integrity, efficiency and compliance.

 It requires administrative and operating units to have written internal policies, procedures and guidelines in place for monitoring of compliance with law, regulation, or other binding rule or agreement for all agreements entered into by DLSZ.
 It monitors, make commendations for compliance and recommend corrective courses of action in case of non-compliance such as training programs.